 Pneumonia is an infection in one or both of the lungs.
 It typically causes a dry or productive cough.

 - chest pain that worsens when breathing or coughing

 - a fever and chills

 Allergic rhinitis, or hay fever, occurs when a person’s immune system overreacts to something in the environment.

 People with allergic rhinitis may experience a dry cough due to breathing in an allergen.
 Some other potential symptoms of allergic rhinitis include:

 - itchy eyes, nose, mouth, or throat

 - swollen eyelids

-A person may develop an acute cough after breathing in certain irritants from their environment.
-Examples of such irritants include:
+A person may develop an acute cough after breathing in certain environmental irritants.
+Examples include: